zaphosting/docs/docs/moe-configuration.md

 The Server must be stopped before the config can be edited, editing the config and restarting the server will result in any changes being undone.
 :::

 The final method of accessing the raw file, is through FTP.
-If you are not familiar with using FTP, we recommend you to have a look at the [FTP file access](gameserver-ftpaccess.md) guide.
+If you are not familiar with using FTP, we recommend you to have a look at the [Access via FTP](gameserver-ftpaccess.md) guide.
 However, this method takes longer and if you wish to directly edit the file contents, we recommend simply using the **Settings** section on your game server's webinterface as mentioned.

 </TabItem>
 </Tabs>